euleule/owlypress/README.md

 ##Installation

+Download all files.

+After that you need to run [composer](https://getcomposer.org/) to install the dependencies.

+    composer install

-Download all files and upload them to your webserver.
+Now upload everything to your Webserver.

 Yep, that is all you need to do!